nsarno/domainswap/README.md

 ## Summary

-DomainSwap is a smart contract to allow escrow transactions without third-party.
+DomainSwap is a smart contract to enable domain transfers via a decentralized escrow.

 ## Contract Specifications